-Client: University of Nottingham
+- Client University of Nottingham

-The collection of buildings in University Park Campus, colloquially known as Science City, was first masterplanned by Basil Spence in 1959 and his vision was largely realised by Renton Howard Wood Associates during the 1960s.
-Since then numerous additions and alterations have been made to suit the ever increasing student numbers and the changing needs of the University.
+The collection of buildings in University Park Campus, colloquially known as 'Science City', was first masterplanned by Basil Spence in 1959.
+His vision was largely realised by Renton Howard Wood Associates during the 1960s.
+Since then, numerous additions and alterations have been made to suit the ever increasing student numbers and the changing needs of the University.